 Shall a New One Replace the Old Court-Street Tunnel?

-Later that year, much like the soon to be added Factory Street Bridge, a more stable iron bridge replaced the wooden one in the same location, using the same stone foundations on the banks of the Black River for support.
-The bridge was able to support trolleys traveling across it going to West Main Street and out of town.
+Later that year, much like the soon-to-be-added Factory Street Bridge, a more stable iron bridge replaced the wooden one in the same location, using the same stone foundations on the banks of the Black River for support.
+The bridge supported trolleys traveling across it to West Main Street and out of town.

 On September 28, 1921, the new Court Street bridge would officially open for vehicle traffic.
-Pedestrian traffic had been allowed to pass over the bridge the previous few months before final brick and pavement were laid.
-Trolleys from the Black River Traction Co. were given approval to cross the bridge a month prior to vehicles as well.
+Pedestrian traffic had been allowed to pass over the bridge the previous few months before the final brick and pavement were laid.
+The Black River Traction Co. trolleys were also approved to cross the bridge a month before vehicles.

-The bottom deck was accessible to traffic on Newell Street, separate lanes on each side of the deck provided for one way traffic each.
+The bottom deck was accessible to traffic on Newell Street, and separate lanes on each side provided one-way traffic.
 Drivers could access via West Main Street and LeRay Streets for quick access to Newell Street and its vicinity rather than drive up to Coffeen and then back down.
-It certainly proved the notion that the quickest route between two points is always under construction, and, for a period of time, convenience was had as a result.
+It proved that the quickest route between two points is always under construction, and convenience was had as a result.

-During its construction, a large tusk was found in the stone dump by the Court Street Bridge.
+A large tusk was found in the stone dump by the Court Street Bridge during its construction.
 As reported by the Watertown Daily Times on June 30th, 1921–

 Finds Fossilized Tusk Of Animal